yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 ## Replace SRA Names with Virus Abbreviations

-One thing that stands out is the SAMPLE names, which were taken automatically from the NCBI SRA datasets.
-Since it is difficult to remember which virus isolate is behind which SRA number, we can replace the accession numbers with proper names.
+One thing that stands out are the NCBI SRA numbers in the ISOLATE column, which have been automatically extracted from the NCBI SRA datasets.
+Since it is difficult to remember which virus isolate is behind which number, we can replace these accession numbers with proper names, e.g. virus isolate abbreviations.
 This makes the table even easier to read and later we can use the information directly to display the SNV positions.

-> <hands-on-title> Replace sample by virus names </hands-on-title>
+> <hands-on-title> Replace SRA accession numbers by virus isolate abbreviations </hands-on-title>
 >
 > 1. {% tool [Replace Text in a specific column](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_column/9.3+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"File to process"*: `out_file1` (output of **Text reformatting with awk:** {% icon tool %})